 Contractor acknowledges that Customer is fully subject to the jurisdiction of the FERC as to the operation and modification of the Assets and is responsible to the FERC for compliance with all FERC-administered regulatory requirements to which the Assets and the Services may be subject.
 Accordingly, Customer shall have sole discretion with regard to granting the approvals and entering the agreements contemplated by Sections 8 and 12 of this Agreement.
 Customer also has sole discretion as to the timetable for any actions discussed in Sections 8 and 12, so as to allow application for and receipt of regulatory approvals as Customer deems necessary.
-Contractor expressly acknowledges that its failure to obtain the advance approvals from Customer or agreement with Customer discussed in Sections 8 and 12 of this Agreement could result in investigations and/or enforcement actions by the FERC and substantial fines, penalties, and other damages to Customer.
-The requirements, set forth in Sections 8 and 12 of this Agreement, that the Contractor receive written approval prior to undertaking certain actions with respect to ownership of the assets are not intended to restrict the scope of Contractor's actions as owner of the assets but are intended solely to facilitate and ensure regulatory compliance as contemplated by this Section 13.
+Contractor expressly acknowledges that its failure to obtain the advance approvals from Customer or agreement with Customer discussed in Sections 8 and 12 of this Agreement could result in investigations and/or enforcement actions by the FERC and substantial fines, penalties, and other damages to Customer in accordance with Section 22 of this Agreement.
+The requirements, set forth in Sections 8 and 12 of this Agreement, that the Contractor receive written approval prior to undertaking certain actions with respect to ownership of the Assets are not intended to restrict the scope of Contractor's actions as owner of the Assets but are intended solely to facilitate and ensure regulatory compliance as contemplated by this Section 13.

 REPRESENTATIONS AND WARRANTIES.